phenogit/phenogit.github.io/kit-korner-notes.markdown

             3H: 4 card support, promises a singleton/void, minimum
         1S
             1N: Vulnerable, 11-13 balanced, definitely at least 2 spades.
-Also, will never raise on 3 card support 2 way checkback follow up
+Also, will never raise on 3 card support Nonvulnerable, 13-15, 2 or 3 spades, never a singleton 2 way checkback follow up
                 2C: Relay to 2D, either to play 2D.
 After that most bids are natural invites.
 Followed by 3N shows 5 spades, choice of games.
                     2D